-We recognise the importance of every individual and his or her equal right to enjoy personal fulfilment.
-This means that every pupil should feel safe and secure in school and that s/he should be totally accepted in the community regardless of race, religion, gender, class, disability, age, sex and sexual orientation.
+We recognise that every pupil should feel safe and secure in school and that s/he should be totally accepted in the community regardless of race, religion, gender, class, disability, age, sex and sexual orientation.

 The school will not tolerate any of the following behaviours: name calling; writing graffiti; physical intimidation; offensive remarks about a person's body, gender or sexuality; inappropriate jokes; and unwelcome attention or physical contact which makes an individual feel threatened or uncomfortable.
 Every individual has a responsibility to take action and support the Equal Opportunities policy of the school.
-The emphasis is working together so that everyone feels safe, happy and able to achieve their full potential.
+The emphasis is on working together so that everyone feels safe.

 |Data Protection and GDPR|